shiyis/nlpwme/modules/1-phil-of-mind.md

 @@colbox-blue

 ####  Logical Behaviorism vs Type-Identity Theory
-Logical behaviorism holds that all thoughts, perceptions, and other mental processes can be classified in the same way that mathematics can be explained in terms of formal logic, using concepts like set theory, and can then be tested and scientifically explained using behaviorist principles, according to which everything is made up of stimulus-response pairs with various types of origins and reinforcement.
+Logical behaviorism holds that all thoughts, perceptions, and other mental processes can be classified in the same way that mathematics can be explained in terms of formal logic, using concepts like set theory, and can then be **tested and scientifically explained using behaviorist principles**, according to which everything is made up of **stimulus-response** pairs with various types of origins and reinforcement.

 According to type-identity theory, the experience of something is considered to be a brain process that is occurring not merely as a mental state.
-Identity theorists additionally contend that brain states are just physical, which contradicts the irreducible non-physical aspects known as "qualia" of the brain, such as desires and beliefs.
+Identity theorists additionally contend that brain states are just **physical**, which contradicts the irreducible non-physical aspects known as "qualia" of the brain, such as desires and beliefs.
 @@

 ---